ErezWeiss1/Trending_Movies/README.md

 which provides a list of the 25 most leeched releases from the 4K/x265/HDR category.

-the list then trimmed to the top 10 individual movie titles and keeping the imdb_ID, #leechers,#seeders and transfered to a new "Movies" list with metadata placeholders.
+The list is then trimmed down to the top 10 individual movie titles and keeping the imdb_ID, #leechers,#seeders and transfered to a new "Movies" list with metadata placeholders.

-the metadata is gathered using the API:
+The metadata is gathered using the API:

 http://www.omdbapi.com/